Discworld Features

 - Building on player houses came commercial properties.
 Initially player shops but then banks, money changers, gambling dens with poker, blackjack, roulette, and smithies.

-- Discworld currently has two player-run newspapers completely written and edited within the game by players.
+- Discworld currently has two player-run newspaper completely written and edited within the game by players.

 - Several guilds and cities are now player-run.
-The nomic rules system allows the magistrates of cities to define their own rules as to what is and is not acceptable behaviour within the city.
+The council system allows the magistrates of cities to define their own rules as to what is and is not acceptable behaviour within the city.

-- Unlike on some other MUDs, on Discworld MUD fighting and killing everything in sight is not the only pastime.
-The quest system on Discworld MUD is another aspect of the game.
-Players collect items and use them in certain ways and/or interact with NPCs to complete tasks.
-In return, players receive special titles for each task they complete.
-Some tasks also give experience points.
+- On Discworld MUD fighting and killing everything in sight is not the only pastime.
+The quest and mission systems on Discworld MUD are other aspects of the game.
+In quests and various types of missions, players collect items and use them in certain ways and/or interact with NPCs to complete specific tasks.
+In return, players receive experience points and often other rewards, such as money, rare items or special titles.

 - Custom mudlib